 1. Wrong Thermostat Setting

 The thermostat is the first thing you should check if your A/C is blowing warm air.
 Its temperature setting might be on the wrong level, which you can fix in a second by readjusting it.
 Another possibility is that the device requires recalibration, or maybe just a set of new batteries.
+If the thermostat is turned off, simply turn it back on and wait for the unit to start cooling again.

 A faulty thermostat is one of the most common reasons an A/C will blow warm air.
 It is easy and quick to fix.
 You wouldn’t even need to spend time or money on professional help.